-At the Hedding Law Firm, we understand that times are rough, and that you may have been accused of a theft crime that you had nothing to do with - now needing the advice of a skilled criminal defense lawyer in the Los Angeles area.
+At the Hedding Law Firm, we understand that times are rough, and that you may have been accused of a theft crime that you had nothing to do with – now needing the advice of a skilled criminal defense lawyer in the Los Angeles area.
+Without an experienced lawyer by your side, things may not look favorable.
 We offer free legal consultations for all types of theft crime offenses, including the following:

 Using physical force or fear to steal property or money from another person.
 In most cases, a weapon is used to intimidate or harm the victim(s).
 This can be charged as aggravated or armed robbery depending on the circumstances.

 Burglary is the crime of entering and trespassing into any type of structure with the intent to commit a crime.

 This type of theft/fraud is committed when someone steals another’s identity for personal gain.
 In most instances it is for monetary gain.
 It is considered a white collar crime and can be tried in state or federal court.

 Stealing someone’s vehicle without their permission is auto theft.
 It is also known as grand theft auto or joyriding.
 If a person was in the vehicle at the time it is stolen, then it is considered carjacking and kidnapping charges may apply.